U.S. weighs tougher Russia sanctions after evidence of Bucha killings

 Blinken added about evidence of Russian war crimes: “There needs to be accountability for it.”

-A Treasury spokeswoman declined to comment.
+A Treasury Department spokeswoman declined to comment.
 State Department spokesman Ned Price said: “We’ll continue to escalate the pressure until and unless the Kremlin relents, but we’re not going to preview specific sanctions.”

-Bucha’s mayor, Anatoly Fedoruk, told The Washington Post that roughly 270 local residents had been found buried in two mass grave.
-Roughly three dozen were found dead in the streets, including some who had been bound and executed, Fedoruk told The Washington Post.
-Bodies of at least 20 men in civilian clothes were found lying on a single street, according to Agence France-Press journalists.
+Bucha’s mayor, Anatoly Fedoruk, told The Washington Post that roughly 270 local residents had been found buried in two mass graves.
+Roughly three dozen were found dead in the streets, including some who had been bound and executed, Fedoruk told The Post.
+Bodies of at least 20 men in civilian clothes were found lying on a single street, according to Agence France-Presse journalists.

 Some sanctions experts urged the administration to move quickly to respond to these reports.

 “This should open the eyes of those in the West that we should push harder on sanctions.
 There is no excuse to continue funneling billions of dollars to Putin through oil and gas sales,” said Edward Fishman, a former State Department official who worked on Russia sanctions policy during the Obama administration.
 “I’m confident we will end up with maximalist 10 out of 10, Iran-style sanctions on Russia.
-Events like this galvanize the West to do so … I don’t see any rational in waiting.”
+Events like this galvanize the West to do so. … I don’t see any rationale in waiting.”

-Many European officials openly began calling for new sanctions to be imposed as soon as Wednesday.
-Both Germany and France’s foreign ministers already vowed to push for strengthened sanctions, citing the atrocities in Bucha, according to the Financial Times.
+Many European officials have openly began calling for new sanctions to be imposed as soon as Wednesday.
+Both Germany and France’s foreign ministers have already vowed to push for strengthened sanctions, citing the atrocities in Bucha, according to the Financial Times.

 “We need a 5th round of strong E.U. sanctions as soon as possible,” said Kaja Kallas, Estonia’s prime minister, on Twitter.

 The Ukrainian government has for weeks been urging the White House to expand its sanctions campaign to more dramatically cut Russia off from the global economy.
-Ukraine has pressed the administration to curb Russian vessels’ access to international waterways, choke off its energy exports, and sanctions far more government officials and allies of Russian President Vladimir Putin.
-Europe continues to depend on Russian energy, and cutting off that vital financial lifeline could devastate the European economies.
+Ukraine has pressed the administration to curb Russian vessels’ access to international waterways, to choke off its energy exports and to sanction far more government officials and allies of Russian President Vladimir Putin.
+Europe continues to depend on Russian energy, and cutting off that vital financial lifeline could devastate European economies.

-But it is not clear what escalatory matters would be proportional the atrocities emerging in Ukraine.
+But it is not clear what escalatory matters would be proportional to the atrocities emerging in Ukraine.
 Richard Nephew, a senior research scholar at Columbia University, said it has been long understood that human rights violations would trigger more sanctions.
-But he pointed out that Russian military tactics do not appear driven by U.S. sanctions, and it would be hard to design new measures commensurate with the damage done.
+But he pointed out that Russian military tactics do not appear to be driven by U.S. sanctions, and it would be hard to design new measures commensurate with the damage done.

 “The real problem they’re going to have with the sanctions response is it will be seen as insufficient pretty much no matter what you do.
 The humanitarian atrocity committed will always be much worse than a sanctions response,” Nephew said.
 “There’s nothing proportional to a massacre being committed.”